-ELDT is a new federal requirement that goes into effect on February 7, 2022.
-Any driver who will be taking a skills test for a new CDL, taking a skills test to upgrade their CDL (including adding the P and/or S endorsements) or taking the hazardous materials (hazmat) knowledge test for the first time will be required to first complete ELDT.
+ELDT is a federal requirement that went into effect on February 7, 2022.
+Any driver who is taking a skills test for a new CDL, taking a skills test to upgrade their CDL (including adding the P and/or S endorsements) or taking the hazardous materials (hazmat) knowledge test for the first time is required to first complete ELDT.